natalieagus/50005-2023/_ns_labs/lab3_3-wireshark.md

 ### Task 14

 `TASK 14:`{:.info} What is the IP address to which the DNS query message was sent?
-Run `scutil --dns` to determine the `IPv4` address of your _local_ DNS server.
+Run `scutil --dns` (macOS) or `cat /etc/resolv.conf` (Ubuntu) to determine the `IPv4` address of your _local_ DNS server.
 Are these two addresses the same?
+For Windows users, google it yourself 😄.

 ### Task 15